 Pilar G. Almansa Stage director, producer, playwright and teacher, she is the founding member of two theatre companies, CriaCuervos and La Pitbull.
 She has been the leader or participated in the creative team of more than 20 pieces: the political satyre Pacto de estado, that humorously predicted the Indignados Movement; Lucientes (¿Sois almas en pena o sois hijos de puta?), cowritten with Rakel Camacho, performance about ‘Spanishness’ inspired by Caprichos, Francisco de Goya; or Banqueros vs. zombis, the first show in Spain in which the audience chooses the narrative via mobile app.
 She currently teaches The Scientific Method applied to the Performative Experience in Nave 73 (Madrid), whilst finishing her PhD in Theatre Studies at UCM.

-R. Johns is a published Australian playwright, with a First Class Honours degree (Drama) from Manchester University, an MFA from U.C.R, with one year at Tulane University on scholarship.
-She has been invited to curated conferences to present her work (Cape Town 2015, Stockholm 2012 , Mumbai 2009 and Athens 2000) for Women Playwrights International.
-She has recently been nominated for an AWGIE (Australian Writers Guild Award) for her World War One play, As Told By the Boys Who Fed Me Apples (Big West Festival 2015).
-Her play Black Box 149 will have its European premiere at Staatstheater Nürnberg 2017.
+R. Johns is a published Australian playwright with a First-Class Honours Drama degree from Manchester University, an MFA (U.C.R), and a one year scholarship from Tulane University.
+She has been invited to present her work at Women Playwrights International curated conferences (Cape Town 2015, Stockholm 2012, Mumbai 2009 and Athens 2000).
+She was nominated for an AWGIE (Australian Writers Guild Award) for her play, As Told By the Boys Who Fed Me Apples (Big West Festival 2015, La Mama Courthouse 2017).
+Her play Black Box 149 had its European premiere at Staatstheater Nürnberg 2017.

 Rachel Baird Rudisill is a Cleveland, Ohio playwright.
 Her writing credits include “The Story of Susan and the Coin,” “All I Want For,” and “The Conference,” ten-minute plays performed as part of the Manhattan Project Cleveland Lab; “Before the Devil Knows You’re Dead,” performed at Convergence-Continuum as part of the 2013 NEOMFA play festival; and “A Glimpse of Trees,” performed at Cleveland Public Theatre as part of Leap/Conceive 2012.
 She currently works in eLearning as a content writer and editor, and writes grants for the non-profit organization A Call Fur Help.